Our Team

 Board Member

 "What's unique about this platform is that you can put a face to your contribution and see the result."
 Maia kicked off her career as a developer in South Africa more than 20 years ago.
-Today she is the Chief Information Officer at Discovery Limited.
+Today she is the CEO at Vitality US.
 "You can become a fully functioning professional just by having Internet access.
-The Internet impowers youngsters to become productive in their society."
+The Internet empowers youngsters to become productive in their society."

 Why Do We Do It?